koksal/tps/README.md

 3. Invoke `./scripts/run`.
 The first time this script is run, it will download [sbt-extras], which is a script for running the build tool [sbt].
 After sbt is downloaded, the script will build the code and run TPS with the given command-line arguments.
-To run TPS using the provided data, use the following command:
+To run TPS using the provided data, copy and paste the following command into the terminal:

         ./scripts/run \
           --network data/networks/input-network.tsv \